survivejs/react-book/manuscript/02_developing_with_webpack.md

 to add it to the project.
 Add `merge` stub as below.
 The idea is that we detect npm lifecycle event (`start`, `build`, ...) and then branch and merge based on that.
 We'll expand these in the coming chapters.

-In order to improve debuggability of the application we can set up sourcemaps while at it.
-These allow you to get proper debug information at browser.
+In order to improve debuggability of the application we can set up sourcemaps while we are at it.
+These allow you to get proper debug information at the browser.
 You'll see exactly where an error was raised for instance.
-In webpack this is controlled through `devtool` setting.
+In webpack this is controlled through the `devtool` setting.
 We can use decent defaults as follows:

 **webpack.config.js**